 Breast Specific Gamma Imaging

-Banner Del E. Webb Medical Center is the first, and currently the only, hospital in the metro Phoenix area to offer a new technology that aids in the early detection of breast cancer – Breast Specific Gamma Imaging (BSGI).
+Banner Del E. Webb Medical Center offers a new technology that aids in the early detection of breast cancer – Breast Specific Gamma Imaging (BSGI).

 Yearly mammograms save lives by detecting breast cancer at its earliest and most treatable stage.
 Sometimes however, the mammogram does not provide clear information for a diagnosis.
 For women with questionable mammograms, this can be an agonizing time until either MRI or biopsy determines whether the mass is cancerous or benign.
 Now, there is a new option -- BGSI.